 Top Mix Bar & Kitchen

 This American–Caribbean restaurant serves traditional bar food with a twist.
 The lunch and dinner menu includes mofongo, street corn, and fried cheese.
 The restaurant prides itself in uniquely mixed spirits, beer, and wine along with a Caribbean-inspired cocktail menu.
 Guests love the ambient lights and invigorating Latin music.
 This fusion bar has Tijuana Tuesdays, when margaritas, tequila shots, and tacos are lower priced.

 A superb example of Georgian Colonial architecture, the Loring-Greenough House is one of the oldest structures in JP.
 Built in 1760 by Joshua Loring, a colonial American commodore in the English navy, the house saw a number of uses after Loring returned to England at the start of the American Revolution.
 It was used as a military hospital during the Battle of Bunker Hill.
 In 1784, it was bought by the Greenough family, who occupied it until 1924, when a group of civic-minded women saved it from demolition.
 The house, which is listed on the National Register of Historic Places, is open to the public on Sundays between 1 and 3 pm from April through October and offers private tours by request.
 The house showcases American furniture and decorative arts from the 18th through the early 20th centuries, as well as archival material chronicling the history of Jamaica Plain.
 Special exhibits and concerts are also held at the house.

 7A Eliot St.

 Founded in 1877 with the mission of providing “pleasant and useful entertainment by the aid of drama,” this is the oldest community theater in the country.
-And yes, it still produces enjoyable dramas, musicals, and comedies, all cast with local nonprofessional actors.
+And yes, it still produces dramas, musicals, and comedies, all performed by local actors.

 The Eliot School of Fine & Applied Arts